tiny535/book-rec/README.md

 A book recommendation website similar to Goodreads.
-For this version to work:
+For this version to work, you will need to set your own environment variables as the ones below may not work:
 - Set up your own MongoDB Atlas cloud database.
-Replace `DB_USR` and `DB_PWD` below with the database's username and password.
+Replace `DB_USR` and `DB_PWD` with the database's username and password.
 - Set up the collections and some dummy data according to `backend/tests/dummyData.py`.
-- Acquire your own API key for Google books and replace `API_KEY` below with your own.
+- Acquire your own API key for Google books and replace `API_KEY` with your own.
-- Acquire your own API key for NYT API and replace `NYT_API_KEY` below with your own.
+- Acquire your own API key for NYT API and replace `NYT_API_KEY` with your own.
+- You may also need to use your own `MAIL_USR` and `MAIL_PWD`.

 # Backend
 ## Prerequisites